 Pressurized hydraulic fluid can penetrate body tissue and result in death, serious infection, or other injuries.
 Fluid injected under skin must be IMMEDIATELY removed by a surgeon familiar with this type of injury.
 Make sure connections are tight and hoses and fittings are not damaged before applying system pressure.
 Leaks can be invisible.
 Keep away from suspected leaks.
-Relieve pressure before searching for leaks or performing any system maintenance.
+Relieve pressure before connecting or disconnecting tractor, searching for leaks, or performing any system maintenance.